Who’s favorite side dish is mashed potatoes?! Me me me me me!! Belle Belle Belle Belle!! We love mashed potatoes, AKA, the ultimate comfort food.

 - 1/2-1 cup milk

-Wash the potatoes.
-Peel the potatoes.
-Cut the potatoes so the pieces are equal in size.
-Boil them in heavily salted water for 15-20 minutes or until they are fork tender.
+Wash and peel the potatoes.
+Cut them so the pieces are equal in size.
+Boil in heavily salted water for 15-20 minutes or until they are fork tender.
 Strain.